rahul0697/Question-Answers/README.md

 | SVM, Neural Network, Decision Trees, Linear Regression, Logistic Regression | Naive Bayies, GMM, HMM  |

 ### Central Limit Theorm
 Definition - The central limit theorem says that the probability distribution of the average will closely approximate a normal distribution.
 Whatever distribution you choose, sample mean will tends towards normal distribution.
-## Exception--
-To apply central limit theorm, you should be able to calculate mean of samples.
+>To apply central limit theorm, you should be able to calculate mean of samples.
-Cauchy Distribution's mean is undefined, so its difficult to define central limit theorm in this case.
+>Cauchy Distribution's mean is undefined, so its difficult to define central limit theorm in this case.

 ### Time Distributed Layer
 > https://machinelearningmastery.com/timedistributed-layer-for-long-short-term-memory-networks-in-python/